Indiana men’s divorce attorneys provide answers to frequently asked questions about the divorce process and divorce laws in Indiana.

 A woman who desires the restoration of her maiden or previous married name must set out the name she desires to be restored to her in her petition for dissolution as part of the relief sought.
 The court shall grant the name change upon entering the decree of dissolution.

-Can I get an annulment in Indiana?
+Can I get an annulment instead of a divorce in Indiana?

 An annulment may be granted upon a showing by a party of one of the following grounds: one spouse is under age or was mentally incompetent to consent; the marriage was obtained by fraud; one spouse is of unsound mind; or one spouse was married in another state with the intent to evade the marriage laws of Indiana.